-The 48-credit graduate program in School Counseling is accredited by the Council for Accreditation of Counseling and Related Educational Program (CACREP) and prepares students to work as student advocates across P-12 environments.
+The 60-credit graduate program in School Counseling is accredited by the Council for Accreditation of Counseling and Related Educational Program (CACREP) and prepares students to work as student advocates across P-12 environments.
 Upon completion, students will be certified school counselors, as well as have all of the educational credit requirements to become a licensed professional counselor (LPC) and work in various counseling settings.

 Students develop a strong identity as caring, competent professional school counselors by focusing on increased self-awareness, personal and professional development, and continuous learning.
 Learning experiences involve theoretical and practical coursework, experiential transformative learning opportunities, and supervised counseling practice.
 Field experiences integrate clinical practice into the context of the school community so that students are proficient in delivering comprehensive programs to all P-12 students, and serve as advocates prepared to meet the challenges of a diverse, ever-changing society.

 Monmouth University’s Education Counseling program fosters a strong commitment to increasing awareness of the diversity of student populations and to social justice.
 Diversity and social justice concepts are specifically addressed across the educational counseling curriculum and more intentionally within the course titled EDC-535: Diversity and Social Justice.
 Dedicated to addressing the convergence of identity, gender, socioeconomic class, privilege, and culture, the Educational Counseling programs in school counseling and student affairs/college counseling sponsor a pre-college mentoring program entitled Monmouth Future Scholars.
 This program seeks to increase the number of college-bound, first-generation students in Long Branch City Schools.

 Several graduate student organizations exist to connect students socially and professionally to others across the program and provide opportunities for professional development.

 - The program meets national criteria and students will be able to earn national certification (NCC)

-- The program meets pre-requisites for the Licensed Professional Counselor designation and may take additional courses to obtain it post-graduation.
+- The program meets pre-requisites for the Licensed Professional Counselor designation.

 - Students may also earn Student Assistance Coordinator certification.